 Every Saturday from the start of the summer into the fall, participants in the program sell their produce to community neighbors.
 To support our program and get access to our fresh produce, please visit our Farm Stand.

-Evelyn Matos (she/her) has been part of the Norris Square community since the 90s when her parents moved to the neighborhood from Puerto Rico.
+Evelyn Matos (she/her/ella) has been part of the Norris Square community since the 90s when her parents moved to the neighborhood from Puerto Rico.
 Before NSNP, she worked at Norris Square Civic Association for eight years as a preschool teacher while her two children attended NSNP’s youth programs, now program alums.
 Evelyn is a graduate of Ashford University with a bachelor’s in education.
 When Evelyn has a day to herself, she enjoys cooking, being with her grandson, and especially old-school salsa music.
 She describes herself as “LOUD,”; and her favorite thing about NSNP is that it allows her to be herself.

 You must be in high school to attend the program.
 We have a few limited spots available for middle school students, but these are often reserved for family members of our current youth.